drsnyder/poky/README.md

 reputation for reliability and data integrity.
 Poky is an attempt to augment this investment by providing a simple key-value store using a REST API.

-Additionally, some datasets are key-value in nature but are too big to practically or cost effectively fit in-memory using redis or memcached.
+Some datasets are key-value in nature but are too big to practically or cost effectively fit in-memory using redis or memcached.
 Poky provides an alternative where the data set size could be much larger and bounded only by PostgreSQL's maximum table size (currently 32TB).

+Additionally, some types of data, though they may be derived, are resource intensive to generate.
+In Poky, once the data has been committed to disk, it will remain so even in the event of power loss, crashes, or errors which reduces or eliminates the possibility of a costly regeneration of the data.

 ## Deploy Poky as a Service